 Tulum Travel Guide

 Tulum is a growing international hotspot.
-I am very lucky to spend half my time in this beautiful Caribbean haven and have gathered many tips in this Tulum Travel Guide for my friends seeking relaxation, breathtaking nature, and unique experiences.
+I am very lucky to spend half my time in this beautiful Caribbean haven and have gathered many tips in this Tulum Travel Guide for anyone seeking relaxation, breathtaking nature, and unique experiences.

-This guide to Tulum offers advice if you wish to visit Tulum, with specific tips for travellers from Europe.
-When travelling, I seek authenticity, natural beauty, and those special feelings which make you reshuffle priorities.
-It helps me connect with places and people on a deeper level.
-I hope that Tulum feels as magical for you as it did for me.
+This guide to Tulum offers advice if you wish to visit this jewel of Southern Mexico, with specific tips for travellers from Europe.
+It focuses on authenticity, natural beauty, and special experiences that make you feel more present and grateful.
+Living in Tulum helps me connect with places and people on a deeper level.
+It helps me reconnect with myself and my purpose.
+I hope that it feels as magical for you!

 Table of Contents